gliff-ai/support/paintbrush.md

 By clicking the **Eraser** button you can switch the brush tool to erase sections of the current annotation.
 You will again be given the size slider to choose your size, as with the brush.
-Erasing on the canvass works identically to the brush.
+Erasing on the canvas works identically to the brush.

 _Tip: To begin a new annotation or to cycle back through annotations already completed, please see the Annotation management section of [Annotation: First Steps](/firststeps)._